• Skip to primary navigation

 These no-bake granola balls are soft, fudgy, and so good!
 They come together with minimum effort and taste divine.
 They are the perfect portable snack for when you crave something sweet but looking for a healthy alternative to store-bought treats.

-Some days we just need a little pick-me-up.
-Something sweet to satisfy our cravings.
 And these healthy little balls are just the perfect emergency snack to come to the rescue and fill you up.
-And did I say they taste incredible?

 Made with the same ingredients you can find in healthy granola, they are a portable bite-size (or shall I say ball size?) version of these delicious vegan granola bars.

 They are fudgy, soft, and chewy.
-Plus, as they are made with whole, nutritious ingredients.
-They are rich in vitamins, fiber, protein, and healthy fats.
+Plus, as they are made with whole, nutritious ingredients, they are rich in vitamins, fiber, protein, and healthy fats.

-And they are easy to prepare in advance, so they can be ready to eat whenever you like.
 It’s my favorite healthy snack after a workout or the perfect sweet treat after dinner, and Dan loves them with his afternoon coffee.

 Ingredients you’ll need